 One thing you can say for sure after checking all these data-heavy sources is that they don’t agree.

 Puerto Rico would receive more federal funds as a state, and wealthier residents would also pay federal income taxes.
-Gus Portela of the Puerto Rican Chamber of Commerce reports that Puerto Rico is expected to bring $7 million to $10 million in revenue to the United States.
+Gus Portela of the Puerto Rican Chamber of Commerce reports that Puerto Rico is expected to bring $7 million to $10 million in revenue to the United States once it becomes a state.

 Would Puerto Rico get more in government help than it would pay in taxes?

-That would probably be true if Puerto Rico became a state today.
+That would probably be true in the short run if Puerto Rico became a state today.
 Thanks to the current territorial status, Puerto Rico has had a much higher poverty rate and much lower employment rate than any of the 50 states for years.
-A pair of devastating hurricanes in the fall of 2017 shut down some ten percent of local businesses and created economic catastrophe for many households.
+Devastating hurricanes in 2017 and 2022, plus earthquakes and a pandemic, created economic catastrophe for many households and businesses.
 Puerto Rico definitely needs some help right now.

 Investment from corporations in the past was based on tax incentives that cost the federal government twice what the companies “invested.”
 In spite of the high cost, these investments created few jobs.
 It was most profitable for the companies in question to wash lots of funds through Puerto Rico, not to create sustainable jobs.
 Naturally, that is what they did.